Artur-Poffo/Code-Spark-API/README.md

 - [x] After completing a course, the student can issue a certificate.

 - [x] It should be possible to filter courses by name or "tags."
-- [ ] Students can evaluate a particular course they are taking with a rating from 1 to 5 to later have an average rating for each course.
+- [x] Students can evaluate a particular class they are taking with a rating from 1 to 5 to later have an average rating for the course.
+- [ ] get average of course evaluations

 - [ ] An instructor should be able to retrieve traffic data for one of their courses.